TomChen1435/idm364-tc3363/README.md

 * If you require accessibility assistance, please contact Amtrak directly and inform train crew upon boarding.
 * Amtrak may change schedules or equipment; this site is not responsible for Amtrak-initiated changes.

-I understand and agree on these terms.
+I understand and agree with these terms.

 ## Ticket Structure